codiiv/laravel-taxonomies/README.md

 ### III  ======================= USAGE  =======================

-1.``` $paginatedTerms  gloabal ``` is a list of paginated terms of a particular taxonomy.
+1.``` $paginatedTerms  global ``` is a list of paginated terms of a particular taxonomy.
 Useful if you want to create a list of the items in a paginated way.
 It is set in the Service Provider and takes the taxonomy from the URL ?taxonomy=XYZ or takes the  defgault, which is ```category``` e.g

 ```
          <ul class="the-items">